Aliases for ADCY2 Gene

 GeneCards Summary for ADCY2 Gene

-ADCY2 (Adenylate Cyclase 2 (Brain)) is a Protein Coding gene.
-Diseases associated with ADCY2 include adenoma.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein heterodimerization activity and adenylate cyclase activity.
-An important paralog of this gene is ADCY5.
+ADCY2 (Adenylate Cyclase 2) is a Protein Coding gene.
+Among its related pathways are Salivary secretion and DAG and IP3 signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and phosphorus-oxygen lyase activity.
+An important paralog of this gene is ADCY4.

 UniProtKB/Swiss-Prot for ADCY2 Gene